dghalfor/Archipelago.VRising/README.md

   * ~~Function to re-sync to the archipelago in case of crash or other unrecoverable state~~ - resync command
   * Locally save the progression buffers and reload upon server start

-* Make the progression buffers saved and written by startresearch/stopresearch actually connected to the archipelago's progression, not just variables in code
 * Journal progress being blocked like the other progression.

 * Include all progression elements in the current lock/unlock functionality (~~UnlockedShapeshiftElement~~, ~~UnlockedRecipeElement~~, ~~UnlockedBlueprintElement~~, UnlockedSpellBookAbility, UnlockedSpellPointPassives)
 * Add give item functions to support filler, should be straightforward
-  * Add dictionary between the nicely formatted names and the Tech_collection entity names
 * LockResearch needs to be aware if the player has actually earned this in the archipelago or not.

 ## Done